stiglers-eponym/BeamerPresenter/README.md

 The following known problems have low priority.
 If one of these problems is relevant for you, please also open an issue.
 * Multimedia
+    * Some bugs in the Qt 5 version are fixed when using Qt 6.
+For example, this affects media that are embedded in the PDF document.
     * In Arch Linux the media player regularly hangs up when using qt6-multimedia-gstreamer.
 With qt6-multimedia-ffmpeg it should work.
     * Sounds included as sound link (not sound annotation) are unsupported when using MuPDF (this affects LaTeX beamer's `\sound` command; workaround: use `\movie` instead).
 * Changing tool buttons via the user interface is non-permanent.
 Permanent changes in the user interface require manual changes in the JSON-formatted configuration file.